Personal Injury Claims for Hairdressers

 Injured whilst working in Hairdressing Salon

 Like every other occupation, being a hairdresser or barber comes with its own hazards and risks of personal injury.
-If you have suffered an injury whilst working in a hairdressing salon or barber shop, which was not your fault, you may be able to make a personal injury compensation claim.
+If you have suffered an injury whilst working in a hairdressing salon or barber shop, which was not your fault, you may be able to make a personal injury claim for compensation.

 You can contact Thompsons Solicitors to discuss your case and find out if it is something we can help you with.
 There will be no obligation to instruct us.